michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 22. And whosoever sweareth by heaven, sweareth by the throne of Aloha, and by Him who sitteth thereon.

-23. Woe to you, scribes, Pharishee, hypocrites! because you tithe mint, dill, and cummin, and omit the more graverequirements of the law,-justice, benignity, and faithfulness.
-For these you should have done, and those not omitted.
+23. Woe to you, scribes, Pharishee, hypocrites! because you tithe mint, dill, and cummin, and omit the more grave

 24. You blind guides, who strain out gnats and swallow camels.